Leah Berenson

 More than Just a Dermatologist

+Dr. Zade is more than just a dermatologist, he’s also an expert in other areas of health and wellness such as proper wound care, and the dangers of using toxic candles, made of paraffin wax and artificial scents.
 In another video, he answered a follower’s question regarding whether or not you can do cardio while fasting.
-Objectively, he explains that it “depends what goals you have”.
+Objectively, he explains that it “depends on what goals you have“.
 For him, he “likes the benefits it can have.”
-For example, he says that if you work out while you’re fasting, there’s a “higher rate of lipolysis“, the process for breaking down fat cells in our body.
-Meanwhile, another video in which he addresses losing weight, he explains that intermittent fasting is an incredibly effective method.
+For example, he says that if you work out while you’re fasting, there’s a “higher rate of lipolysis“, the process of breaking down fat cells in our body.
+Meanwhile, in another video in which he addresses losing weight, he explains that intermittent fasting is an incredibly effective method.

 Other Experts Have Suggestions

+While he is seemingly well-versed in several areas of his field, he isn’t the only renowned dermatologist to have some great skin care tips for happy, healthy skin.
 First, every dermatologist will most likely suggest some form of a 4-step face care regimen, including washing with lukewarm water after applying a non-abrasive and alcohol-free cleanser.
 Apply using the tips of your fingers.
 Next, gently pat the skin dry, and rubbing can cause irritation and extra blemishes.
 Last, apply treatments, then finish with a moisturizer.
 Typically, this should be done twice a day and after sweating.
 Moreover, a skincare routine should be done consistently to get the best results.

 General Skincare Tips